arnisoph/saltstack-openvswitch-formula/README.rst

 TODO
 ====

-* make this formula work with OpenNebula (contributions for OpenStack are welcome)
+* make this formula work with OpenNebula (contributions for OpenStack support are welcome)

 Instructions
 ============